BrynBing/ccb-daily-file-pipeline/README.md

   Handles the extraction and processing of GMPS MX `.tar` archives for both income and outgo data

 - **handler-mt-efs**
-  Copies and renames `.xlsx` files for EFS MT reports from a structured source directory
+  Fetches and renames `.xlsx` files for EFS MT reports from a structured source directory

 - **shared-core**
   Provides shared utilities, such as report date context, file helpers, path construction, and logging